pranjalsatija/telly/README.md

 An unopinionated Typescript service that makes it easy to add phone number authentication to your app.

 ## What is telly?
-Telly is a simple, host-it-yourself API that lets you add phone number authentication to your app.
+telly is a simple, host-it-yourself API that lets you add phone number authentication to your app.
 It exposes 2 API routes that let you start authentication (request a code), and finish it (verify the code).
 It's designed to be simple, modular, and flexible so that it integrates easily with the rest of your backend.

-Telly uses Twilio to send SMS messages to the user's phone, and Firebase's Realtime DB to store verification codes while the user completes verification.
+telly uses Twilio to send SMS messages to the user's phone, and Firebase's Realtime DB to store verification codes while the user completes verification.
 If a user is successfully verified, telly generates an auth token that you can then use with your service.
 All 3 of these components are pluggable, meaning you can easily replace Twilio with your own SMS provider, use a different solution for storing codes between the start and end of the authentication cycle, and (most importantly), provide custom logic for token generation upon successful authentication.
-You don't need to know anything about Twilio or Firebase to use Telly; you just need to provide an account SID and auth token for Twilio, and a database URL and service account file for Firebase (see the docs for more).
+You don't need to know anything about Twilio or Firebase to use telly; you just need to provide an account SID and auth token for Twilio, and a database URL and service account file for Firebase (see the docs for more).

 ## How can I use telly?
 ### Cloning